Rock music in Portugal: 1950s to 1970s

 In the late 1950s, singer Joaquim Costa was one of the first rock artists, but it was only during the 1960s that the genre's popularity began rising, with bands such as "Quinteto Académico" and "Sheiks", who played mostly in clubs and student associations.
 Most of these groups played covers of American and British bands or were influenced by artists such as the Beatles and The Shadows.
-The rock scene's development was limited in its commercial and creative scope due to the country's isolation, which was under a fascist dictatorship until 1974.
+The rock scene's development was limited in its commercial and creative scope due to the country's isolation, which was under a strict dictatorship until 1974.

 During the 1970s, and particularly after democracy was established after the 1974 Carnation Revolution, Portugal became home to an active progressive rock scene, which included bands like Tantra, Petrus Castrus, Banda do Casaco and the highly successful Quarteto 1111.
 During the latter part of the decade, José Cid, Quarteto 1111's vocalist and keyboardist, pursued a solo career, releasing the landmark symphonic album 10,000 Anos Depois Entre Venus E Marte before turning to mainstream pop music.
 Portugal's progressive rock epoch came to a close with the release of Ascenção e Queda, a rock opera by Petrus Castrus.
 Most of these records remain in short supply to this date.

 Until the end of the 1970s, Portuguese folk music and protest songs were generally the most popular types of music - but gradually more rock bands and styles began to appear, benefiting from the country's new-found openness.

 1980s

 Rock music finally hit the mainstream in 1980 with the release of Ar de Rock by Rui Veloso, which was the first popular Portuguese rock album.

 During the 1980s, Veloso's blues-rock sound achieved national success and inspired the creation of several rock and roll bands, which became popular with youths growing up in the post-1974 modernized Portugal.
-The success of groups like Taxi, Heróis do Mar and Trabalhadores do Comércio, indicated that a solid rock scene was growing, despite the fact that these were all relatively ephemeral projects.
+The success of groups like Taxi, Heróis do Mar and Trabalhadores do Comércio, and UHF, indicated that a solid rock scene was growing, despite the fact that these were all relatively ephemeral projects.

 Xutos & Pontapés are arguably the biggest success case in the Portuguese rock scene, having become the first band in the country to celebrate 30 years of career.
 Their early works had close roots to punk rock and rockabilly, but later incorporated hard rock and folk influences into their sound, becoming more diverse.
 UHF, another band that started in the early 80s, visually resembled the hard rock-playing hair bands that popped up in America and Europe - however, like Xutos, their sound was derived mainly from punk rock and folk influences.

 Other major projects from this period include GNR, Roxigénio, Taxi and Peste & Sida, which turned to ska as an inspiration and would later switch to punk.
 GNR abandoned ska after two years when they changed vocalists, adopting poetic, and nonsensical lyrics, and a bigger use of synthpop sounds.